nimitz-Bear/MaxMap/README.md

 In order to see changes in `index.html` appear in the webpage, need to cd into the `web/` directory and run `firebase deploy --only hosting` from command line

-`Dataset`s are analogous to being a table/collection of entries, and represent a set of locations
+`Dataset`s are analogous to being a table/collection of entries, and represent a set of locations.
+Each discord server has a separate dataset.

 `Feature`s represent individual entries in a `Dataset`, and represent a single location